abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 ## Truncation

-- If you take an integer and divide it by an integer even if you get a fractional value the fraction just get trown away
+- If you take an integer and divide it by an integer even if you get a fractional value the fraction just get thrown away

 ## Type casting

 - Treat a type as if it was another

-## Floating-point impresicion
+## Floating-point impression

-- You cant represent the infinit number that exist in the universe.
+- You cant represent the infinite number that exist in the universe.

 ## Y2K